SunX-1224/Physx-2D/README.md

 * RigidBody2D
 * ScriptComponent

-This game engine as of now does not have an integrated editor.
-So, setup has to be done through code.
+This game engine as of now does not have an integrated UI as aneditor.
+So, development is fully code based.

 # Logging system

 A simple yet effective logging system is implemented which is made to display the logged data in the debug mode.
 This will strip off the logging code in any other mode which makes the engine event faster in other mode and useful is debug mode.

 * LOG_INFO logs the informations in green color
 * LOG_WARN logs the informations in yellow color
 * LOG_ERROR logs the informations in red color

+**Other Highly Performance oriented Features**
 > Also, ASSERTIONS are available in any mode as long as enabled.

 > Also DEBUG_ONLY_EXPRESSIONS are also implemented which allows for debug mode to be effective in doing many things (e.g. performance evaluation and comparision).